whaakman/azure-docs.nl-nl/articles/cognitive-services/personalizer/csharp-quickstart-commandline-feedback-loop.md

                     new { taste = tasteFeature }
                 };

-                // Exclude an action for personalization ranking.
+                // Exclude an action for personalizer ranking.
 This action will be held at its current position.
                 IList<string> excludeActions = new List<string> { "juice" };

                 // Generate an ID to associate with the request.